 Fag Hags, Divas and Moms: The Legacy of Straight Women in the AIDS Community considers the pathways to that involvement.
 Many straight women had existing relationships with gay men.
 They were their sons, brothers, fathers, husbands.
 They were their designers, stylists, decorators, patients, coworkers and neighbors.
 For some women in the medical field, they challenges of the disease drew them in.
 And of course, straight women themselves became infected with HIV.

 Their involvement took different forms: advocacy, direct care, research, fundraisng, support services.
 And for many of them, that involvement came with a heavy price.
 Their commitment was criticized by those within the AIDS community as well as those outside.
 They bridged two worlds, especially in the early days of the epidemic.

 This campaign supports the costs of completing this book.
-Expenses covered will incude transcribing and recording software, travel, books and printing costs (not all facilities allow you to make your own copies).
-In addition, expenses for the fall of 2017 will include editing, formatting and marketing in advance of a March, 2018 publication.
+Expenses previously covered included travel, research and printing costs (not all facilities allow you to make your own copies).
+With the manuscript now complete, funds will be used for formatting and marketing in advance of a March, 2019 publication.

 It's time for straight women to come out of the closet.
 Help make history with your support of this ground-breaking look at the accomplishments of women around the world.